selvesandev/gitcmd-nt/README.md

 git status // to see the message -> Your branch is behind 'origin/master' by 1 commit

-git checkout origin/master // to check what are the changes
+git checkout origin/master // to check what are the changes (detached from HEAD)
 ```

 Remote branch are not automatically listed with `git branch -r`